Family History Skills & Strategies (Intermediate) with Certificate

 Family History Skills and Strategies consists of five Pharos courses and five from the Society.
 This partnership brings to the Web a package of online courses for those who are looking for an in-depth course of study and who want to work under expert guidance, with assessment, towards a general certificate in English & Welsh genealogy at an intermediate level.
 The programme also makes these courses available individually with or without assessment.

-Students who have completed the course will be able to research with confidence online and in record offices using not only the record classes covered in the program, but also fundamental sources for 19th century research (census, civil registration and parish registers), which they are expected to have knowledge of before embarking on this programme.
-Students will be able to compile a pedigree of and research the history of a family in England & Wales from the 17th century to modern times.
+Students are expected to have knowledge of, and to have practised with, the fundamental sources for 19th century research (census, civil registration and parish registers) before embarking on this study programme.
+Students who have completed the course will be able to research with confidence online and in record offices and be able to compile a pedigree of and research the history of a family in England & Wales from the 17th century to modern times.